bcgov/sm-bridge-service/README.md

 SERVICE_PORT | Which port to listen on | `8080` for running NodeJS as non-root USE_TRUST_PROXY | Enables security controls to determine which proxy can be trusted.
 For example, OpenShift's HA Proxy and WAM's Reverse Proxy.
 Defaults to true, you may disable ONLY IF you can ensure no traffic can hit this service without going thru the reverse proxy which is not the case in BC Governments deployment of OpenShift. | `true`
 TRUST_PROXY | Which IP addresses or CIDR can be trusted.
 For multiple addresses, separate with a comma.
 [More info](https://expressjs.com/en/guide/behind-proxies.html) | `172.16.0.0/12`
-SERVICE_PORT | Which port to listen on | `8080` for running NodeJS as non-root LOG_LEVEL | How chatty do you want to logging to be.
+SITEMINDER_PROXY | Which IP address or CIDR is the SiteMinder Reverse Proxy Servers, all other address will be denied | none SERVICE_PORT | Which port to listen on | `8080` for running NodeJS as non-root LOG_LEVEL | How chatty do you want to logging to be.
 Values can be (in order of chattyness) `debug` `info` `error`. | `debug`